nevsnode/gordon/README.md

 1. Setup
 ---

-Get the latest binary from the releases, build it yourself:
+Get the latest binary from the releases or build it yourself:
 ```sh
 # get/update necessary libraries
 go get -u github.com/fzzy/radix